asmeurer/blog/posts/lessons-learned-from-working-at-continuum.markdown

   relatively easy.
 Writing heuristics to tell users why those rules are unsolvable when they are is hard.

+- SAT solvers solve NP-complete problems in general, but they can be very fast to solve common case problems. [^*]

 - Some of the smartest people I know, who otherwise make very rational and intelligent decisions, refuse to update to Python 3.